watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

 ```bash
 cf create-service discovery lite discovery-for-demo
 ```
-> You may have to wait until Bluemix is done creating your service instance before running the other two commands.
+> :warning: You may have to wait until Bluemix is done creating your service instance before running the other two commands.
 Check on the status of your service by running `cf service discovery-for-demo` and checking for a `Status` of `create succeeded`.

 Here we called the instance `discovery-for-demo` and the key `my-other-key`.
 Save the `username` and `password` in a note.
 ```bash